 The algorithm-selection command allows access to a binary code that matches the device with the proper programming- and erase-command operations.
 After writing the three-bus-cycle command sequence, the first byte of the algorithm-selection code (01h) can be read from address XX00h.
-The second byte of the code (20h) can be read from address XX01h (see Table 2).
+The second byte of the code (A4h) can be read from address XX01h (see Table 2).
 This mode remains in effect until another valid command sequence is written to the device.

-Sector protection can be determined by using the algorithm-selection command.
+Sector-protection can be determined using the algorithm-selection command.
 After issuing the three bus-cycle command sequence, the sector-protection status can be read on DQ0.
-Set address pins $A0 = V{IL}$ and $A1 = V{IH}$, and then the sector address pins A14, A15, and A16 select the sector to be checked.
-The remaining address pins can be V{IL} or V{IH} .
-If the sector that is selected is protected, DQ0 outputs a 1 state, and, if the sector selected is not protected, DQ0 outputs a 0 state.
+Set address pins $A0 = V{IL}$ and $A1 = V{IH}$.
+The sector address pins A16, A17, and A18 select the sector to be checked.
+The remaining address pins can be set to V{IL} or V{IH} .
+If the sector that is selected is protected, DQ0 outputs a 1.
+If the sector selected is not protected, DQ0 outputs a 0.
 This mode remains in effect until another valid command sequence is written to the device.